-EPP students have the opportunities to study a range of topics related to plant pathology, entomology. and bioinformatics.
+Entomology and plant pathology students have the opportunity to study a range of topics related to plant pathology, entomology, and bioinformatics.
 Our students conduct basic and applied research at every level, from molecules and genes, to individuals and populations, to species and communities.
 We offer an M.S. degree with thesis and non-thesis options, and concentrations in Entomology, Plant Pathology, and Bioinformatics and Genomics.
 Our M.S. program provides students with the principles and research background for a career in the life sciences or for admission to Ph.D. programs.
 We also offer a Ph.D. degree with concentrations in Bioinformatics, Genomics, and Molecular Interactions; Organismal Biology, Ecology and Systematics; and Sustainable Disease and Integrated Pest Management Systems.
 Our graduates are competitive for positions at academic institutions, government agencies, agricultural industries, and other private sector entities.

 Degree Programs